actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

 be too challenging.
 As a team we have built a number of abstractions around CAF and so this helps to reduce the surface area that new team members need to learn.
-We also work with CAF on a single node, and use typed interfaces as much as possible to make intentions clear and explicit .
-Processes within the team also help, all of our code is thoroughly reviewed before merging and we do lots of internal knowledge sharing, from working together on tricky problems to fortnightly show and tell sessions on new and interesting developments.
+We also work with CAF on a single node, and use typed interfaces as much as possible to make intentions clear and explicit.
+Processes within the team also help.
+All of our code is thoroughly reviewed before merging and we do lots of internal knowledge sharing, from working together on tricky problems to fortnightly show and tell sessions on new and interesting developments.